asherkory/asherkory.github.io/_posts/2018-05-11-Singletons-and-Caching.md

 ---
 layout: post
-title: Singletons and Caching: Diving Into an Error
+title: "Singletons and Caching: Diving Into an Error"
 tags: ruby, rails
 ---